 Educational Visits: An educational visit is directly linked to the learning and is considered a necessary part of the learning outcomes.
-Parents are not expected to pay for the cost of an educational visit, and every student will attend two such visits per academic year.
+Parents are not expected to pay for the cost of an educational visit, and every student is entitled to two such visits per academic year.